-Tell us about your latest, a psychological suspense novel, Never Tell a Lie.
+Tell us about your psychological suspense novel, Never Tell a Lie.
 How did the story come about?

 I got the idea when I was at a yard sale near my house.
 It was a big Victorian house, one where my daughter used to play with the children of a former owner.
 I was dying to find out how the interior had been transformed.
 I drilled the poor homeowner with questions until finally she said, “Why don’t you go inside and have a look around?”
 I didn't wait for her to change her mind.
 As I wandered on, through the upstairs, I thought: What if a woman goes to a yard sale.
 Somehow she manages to talk her way into the house.
 She goes inside and…she never comes out.